-Selecting the most suitable ecommerce platform for creating, managing and maintaining an online store is of a critical importance, as it can be the factor responsible for either success or failure for your business.
-This is particularly important for a small business since it has to make do with limited resources and budgets.
+Selecting the most suitable ecommerce platform for creating, managing and maintaining an online store is of critical importance, as it can be the factor responsible for either success or failure for your business.
+This is particularly important for small businesses since they have to make do with limited resources and budgets.

-As someone planning to create an online store or migrate your current store to another platform in the near future, you might be considering your options.
-Shopify and Magento Community Edition (aka Magento) are two widely acclaimed and used ecommerce store creation and management platforms today.
+As someone planning to create an online store, or migrate your current store to another platform in the near future, you might be considering your options.
+Shopify (read our Shopify reviews) and Magento Open Source (read our Magento review) are two widely acclaimed and used ecommerce store creation and management platforms today.
 There are, however, some huge fundamental differences between these platforms that you should be well aware of before making a comparative evaluation of the two:

-- Shopify is a commercial product (that you need to pay for) while Magento Community is a free, open-source software
+- Shopify is a commercial product (that you need to pay for) while Magento Open Source is a free, open-source software.

 - Shopify is a hosted solution (where your store is hosted by them) while Magento requires that you provide your own hosting, install, setup and configure everything before you can actually start creating your store – something requiring medium to high level of web development and programming skills.

 - Shopify is more for beginners, with a simple user interface, while Magento is packed with features but more suitable for advanced developers.

 Magento does have a paid version, but it gets extremely expensive and is only meant for large enterprises that can spend 10s of thousands of dollars on a website per month.
 We won't be reviewing the paid version, since most startups and small businesses don't have the money.
 Most small businesses should think about the opensource version of Magento if you have an experienced developer on the team–or if you have development skills yourself.
 Otherwise, you're far better off going with Shopify for your entire online store.